 "yellow, green, red"

-Exercise 141.
+Exercise 149.
 Design the function inner, which consumes an RD and produces the (color of the) innermost doll.
+Use DrRacket’s stepper to evaluate (inner rd) for you favorite rd.

 Sample Problem: Design a world program that simulates firing shots.
 Every time the “player” hits the space bar, the program adds a shot to the bottom of the canvas.
 These shots rise vertically at the rate of one pixel per tick.

-; A List-of-shots is one of: ; – empty ; – (cons Shot List-of-shots) ; interpretation the collection of shots fired and moving straight up
+; A List-of-shots is one of: ; – '() ; – (cons Shot List-of-shots) ; interpretation the collection of shots fired and moving straight up

 ; A ShotWorld is List-of-numbers. ; interpretation each number represents the y coordinate of a shot